AdamSobieski/Narratology/Content/States, Tools, Templates, and Partial Application.md

 ## States

 Systems' state nodes could refer to tools which are intended to be made instantaneously available to large language models or agents.
-One could union over one or more nodes representing systems' states to gather those tools to be made instantaneously available to an LLM or agent.
+One could then union over one or more such nodes representing systems' states to gather together those tools to be made instantaneously available to an LLM or agent.

 ## Tools